-MARS is proud to support Milner Gardens & Woodland by donating plants and providing volunteer labour for grounds maintenance and development of new gardens.
-Our most recent undertaking was our contribution of species rhododendrons and labour to develop the Greig Rhododendron Species Garden.
+MARS is proud to support Milner Gardens & Woodland by donating plants and providing volunteer labour for maintenance and development of the Greig Rhododendron Species Garden.

-Intrepid MARS volunteers tackled everything from fence construction, to spreading several tons of mulch, to planting the donated rhododendrons, to constructing shade-cloth shields to protect the newly-planted rhodos.
+Intrepid MARS volunteers tackle everything from fence construction, to spreading several tons of mulch, to planting rhododendrons and companion plants, to constructing shade-cloth shields to protect newly-planted rhodos.